kuiper2000/Objective_Analysis/_sources/Chapter0/The_Pattern.md

 :::{admonition} Why we square the errors — the honest answer
 :class: note
-Week 4-6 introduces least squares with the remark that squaring keeps errors positive and makes the minimization linear.
+Weeks 4-6 introduce least squares with the remark that squaring keeps errors positive and makes the minimization linear.
 Both are true, and both are conveniences rather than reasons.

 The real reason is the table above. **Squaring the errors is equivalent to asserting that the errors are Gaussian.** That assertion is usually reasonable — by the Central Limit Theorem, errors that accumulate from many small independent causes tend to be Gaussian — but it is an assumption about your data, not a mathematical necessity, and it is the assumption that fails when you have outliers.